-48. Number of directors
+49. Number of directors

-- 48.1 There must be at least three directors and at most 10 directors. - 48.2 The Company in general meeting may increase or reduce the number of directors.
+- 49.1 There must be at least three directors and at most 10 directors. - 49.2 The Company in general meeting may increase or reduce the number of directors.

-49. Appointment of directors
+50. Appointment of directors

-- 49.1 Subject to clause 48.1: - (a) the Directors may appoint a director at any time to fill a casual vacancy or as an addition to the existing Directors; and - 49.2 The Company in general meeting may appoint a director. - 49.3 No person other than a Director retiring in accordance with this Constitution is eligible for election as a director at any general meeting unless the Company receives at its registered office: - (a) a notice in writing of a shareholder's intention to propose the person for election signed by that shareholder who must be duly entitled to attend and vote at the meeting; and by the following times:

-(b) a written consent to be elected and to act as a director signed by that nominated person,
+- 50.1 Subject to clause 49.1: - (a) the Directors may appoint a director at any time to fill a casual vacancy or as an addition to the existing Directors; and - (b) the Company in general meeting may appoint a director. - No person other than a Director retiring in accordance with this Constitution is eligible for election as a director at any general meeting unless the Company receives at its registered office: - a notice in writing of a shareholder's intention to propose the person for election signed by that shareholder who must be duly entitled to attend and vote at the meeting; and - (b) a written consent to be elected and to act as a director signed by that nominated person, by the following times:

-- (c) in the case of a person whose nomination is recommended by the Directors, at least 28 days before the meeting; - (d) in the case of a general meeting that the Directors have been requested by shareholders to call, at least 30 Business Days before the meeting; or - (e) in any other case, at least 35 Business Days before the meeting. - 49.4 The Directors may in their absolute discretion decide to accept the notices and nominations referred to in clause 49.3 closer to the date of the general meeting but are under no obligation to do so. - 49.5 If required by the Listing Rules, there must be an election of Directors at a meeting of shareholders at least once per year.
+- in the case of a person whose nomination is recommended by the Directors, at least 28 days before the meeting; - (d) in the case of a general meeting that the Directors have been requested by shareholders to call, at least 30 Business Days before the meeting; or - (e) in any other case, at least 35 Business Days before the meeting. - 50.3 The Directors may in their absolute discretion decide to accept the notices and nominations referred to in clause 50.2 closer to the date of the general meeting but are under no obligation to do so. - 50.4 If required by the Listing Rules, there must be an election of Directors at a meeting of shareholders at least once per year.

-50. Compulsory retirement
+51. Compulsory retirement

-- 50.1 The following Directors automatically retire at the end of each annual general meeting: - (a) any Director appointed by the Directors since the last annual general meeting; - (b) one third (or if that is not a whole number, the next lowest whole number) of the other Directors (not counting the managing director); - (c) any Director for whom this would be the third annual general meeting since their last appointment. - 50.2 The Directors who must retire under clause 50.1(b) are those Directors who have been longest in office since their appointment on registration or their last election (whichever is later).
-If they became Directors on the same day, they may agree who retires.
-If they do not agree, they may select who retires by lot or other random method selected by the Directors. - 50.3 A Director retiring under this clause 50 is eligible for re-election. - 50.4 This clause 50 does not apply to the managing director.
+- 51.1 If the Company is Listed, the following Directors automatically retire at the end of each annual general meeting: - (a) any Director for whom this would be the third annual general meeting since their last appointment; - (b) any Director appointed by the Directors since the last annual general meeting; and - (c) if no Directors are required to retire in accordance with clause 51.1(a) or 51.1(b), at least one Director selected in accordance with clause 51.2. - 51.2 The Director who must retire under clause 51.1(c) is the Director who has been longest in office since their appointment or their last election (whichever is later).
+If two or more Directors became Directors on the same day, or were last re-elected on the same day, they may agree who retires.
+If they do not agree, they may select who retires by lot or other random method selected by the Directors. - 51.3 A Director retiring under this clause 51 is eligible for re-election. - 51.4 This clause 51 does not apply to the managing director.

-51. Vacation of office
+52. Vacation of office

-- 51.1 A Director ceases to be a director if: - (a) the Corporations Act 2001 so provides; - (b) the director resigns by notice to the Company; - (c) the Company in general meeting removes the person as a director; - (d) the director is absent, without the consent of the Directors, from all Directors' meetings over any three month period;
+- 52.1 A Director ceases to be a director if: - (a) the Corporations Act 2001 so provides; - (b) the director resigns by notice to the Company; - (c) the Company in general meeting removes the person as a director; - (d) the director is absent, without the consent of the Directors, from all Directors' meetings over any three month period;

-- (e) the director becomes mentally incapable and the director's estate or property has had a personal representative or trustee appointed to administer it; or - (f) the director automatically retires under the previous clause. - 51.2 In the case of a person who ceases to hold the office of managing director or executive director of the Company, clause 69.6 shall apply.
+- (e) the director becomes mentally incapable and the director's estate or property has had a personal representative or trustee appointed to administer it; or - (f) the director automatically retires under clause 51, and is not re-elected. - In the case of a person who ceases to hold the office of managing director or executive director of the Company, clause 70.6 shall apply.